purushottamnar/AI-GAME-TEST-BOT/README.md

 A sophisticated 2D platformer game built with Pygame, featuring an advanced AI player and automated bug detection system.
 The project implements real-time monitoring and reporting of gameplay anomalies through an elegant HTML-based reporting system.

-> This project builds upon and enhances the original [Pygame-Platformer by BoboStyx](https://github.com/BoboStyx/Pygame-Platformer) by adding advanced AI capabilities and automated bug detection features.

 The Project with path finding ai without bugs is https://github.com/purushottamnar/AI-GAME-TEST-BOT/Pygame-Platformer-main.zip

 ## 🎮 Features